robmarkcole/deepstack-ui/README.md

 # deepstack-ui
-UI for working with [Deepstack](https://python.deepstack.cc/).
+UI for working with [Deepstack](https://deepstack.cc/).
 Allows uploading an image and performing object detection or face recognition with Deepstack.
 Also faces can be registered with Deepstack.
-The effect of various parameters can be explored, including filtering filtering by confidence, the classes of object detected, and spatial filtering using a region of interest (ROI).
+The effect of various parameters can be explored, including filtering objects by confidence, type and location in the image.

 <p align="center">
 <img src="https://github.com/robmarkcole/deepstack-ui/blob/master/usage.png" width="1000">